 The Joint Commission (TJC)

-When choosing a provider, consider asking the following questions:
+When choosing a home health provider, consider asking the following questions:

 How many years has the provider been serving the community?

-Does the provider have literature describing its services, cost, and funding?
+Does the provider have written or digital materials describing its services, cost, and funding?

-Is an evaluation of the patient's home healthcare needs required?
-Is there a written plan of care for the patient?
+Do they evaluate your home healthcare needs?
+Is there a written plan of care for the person needing home health care?

 When are caregivers available?